-It’s definitely not as simple as giving a potato a rinse and slapping it in the oven.
-There are a few secrets to cooking the perfect baked potato.
-Baked potatoes with pillowy-hot insides just waiting for melty butter and crispy, flavorful skins that you actually want to eat.
-Ready?
-Here’s …
+There are a few secrets to cooking the perfect oven baked potatoes.
+You know … a baked potato with pillowy-hot insides, just waiting for melty butter … plus crispy, flavorful skins that you actually want to eat?!

 Table of Contents